-The fundamental problems to the “advisor review site” model are very straightforward:
+The fundamental problems to the business model of having a site for consumers to look up “financial advisor reviews” are very straightforward:

 1) “Review” sites of all types rely on a relatively smaller percentage of actual customers/users to leave reviews.
 For instance, successful restaurants on Yelp may gather dozens of reviews, but that’s based on THOUSANDS of patrons.
 I’ve never seen the official industry statistics (though I’m sure they’re out there someplace), but I doubt more than 1% to 2% of all customers ever take the time to go online and leave a review.
 In truth, the percentage is probably even smaller than that for most.
 (An average restaurant might seat 150 people with 3 seatings per night is 450 people per night, at 300 open nights per year is 135,000 patrons, so even 1% of customers should be 1,350 reviews PER YEAR and virtually no restaurants even see those numbers.